jimmyH/BeSIM/README.md

 Note that this project is not affiliated to Riello SpA which produces and sells the BeSMART products.

+Meteorological data is kindly provided by: The Norwegian Meteorological Institute

 ## What is BeSMART?

 BeSMART allows you to connect multiple thermostats to your boiler and control them from your tablet or smartphone.